|

 should make sure that they

 No, said Eowyn firmly.
 Sit down.
-She
+You are not

 Stupid map! thought Arador.